This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

-I sometimes will use a combination of the two.
+Or, you can use a combination of the two.

 It gives the chiles an earthiness and depth.
+Mmm!

 There are a lot of people who don’t like Pickled Jalapeños.
 The sugar really helps with the heat.

 - Give everything a good stir.